 There’s perhaps just a bit too much detail about the decline and eventual end of the Automat, but the delights of this film (and the clearly joyful remembrances of the participants) are what remain with you, and Mel Brooks’ song may prove to be a troublesome earworm.
 You’re welcome!

-The Automat Horn & Hardart Movie is opening all over North America.
-Check here to see when it will be screened on the big screen near you.
+The Automat Horn & Hardart Movie is continuing to show all over North America.
+Check here to see when it can be seen on the big screen with a great audience response near you.

 Want to see more images, clips from movies, interviews and recipes?
 Go to “THE AUTOMAT–Recipes, In The Movies & More“